 Signs or other printed materials shall not be placed on vehicles, light posts, benches, trees, trash receptacles, bus/shuttle stops, and other outdoor structures.
 Only the Parking and Transportation Services Department may place signs and advertisements on bus/shuttle shelters.

 No banners, signs, or printed materials may be placed on boardwalks, in wetlands or forest areas, or in lakes, ponds or water features.
-With prior approval, exceptions can be made for art installations in water features.
+With prior approval, exceptions may be made for art installations in water features.

 No banners or signs may be hung over roadways.